Matan42/Network-Scanner-by-Matan/README.md

 This is a program that scans your device's network , shows all connected devices and searches for security threats

+Requirements:

+Your pc must have Npcap installed
+Here is the download link: https://npcap.com/#download

 How to use: